yiruyang2025/Liver_Predictor/README.md

 ## Abstract

-> LLM stands for Discrete Symbolic Model, but images/depth/point clouds/continuous signals are data in continuous space.<br>
+> LLM stands for Discrete Symbolic Model, but images / depth / point clouds / continuous signals are data in continuous space.<br>

 > Forcibly tokenizing continuous space into LLM is incorrect from an information theory perspective.
 The traditional transformer can only deal with softmax(QKᵀ)V for the information output. <br>

-> Fusion Transformer in latent-to-latent for ViT/other cv feature extractor to language tokens alignment.
+> Fusion Transformer in latent-to-latent for ViT / other cv feature extractor to language tokens alignment.
 Use Continuous Encoder → Fake Token → Attention Trick to make LLM see the failure of continuous information but still effectively hack it.<br>

 > It's like turning an image into 6 random tokens and telling the LLM, ‘This is image embedding, please pretend you understand it’.
 This is not multimodal understanding.<br>

 <br>

-> To address the above fundamental wrongness, we propose ★MedNet as multimodal ViT backbone for real-world bio signal processing.<br>
+> To address the above fundamental wrongness, we propose ★ Liver Donor, a SSL model for liver transplantability prediction under extreme data scarcity.<br>

 <br>